prokerala/wp-astrology/readme.txt

 No, you can start using the plugin with our free subscription.

 == Changelog ==

+= 1.4.5 =
+* Added new `type` shortcode for Daily Prediction
+* Added support for Daily Love Horoscope Predictions

 = 1.4.4 =
 * Resolved an issue where `system` variable is undefined.